Seasons in the sunset - A seventy (+3) year old looks ahead and back

 “Wanna dance?”
 I said.

-She stood up and we walked into the other room, past Joe Sullivan.
+She stood up and we walked into the other room, past Joe Sullivan, where people danced, .
 I wasn’t an accomplished dancer.
 I still did what I learned in seventh grade, the “box” it was called back then.
 Her perfume smelled wonderful.
 I wanted to tell her but thought it was too personal.
 From the side of the room I could see into the bar.
 Joe Sullivan was still on the corner stool.
 I maneuvered away from his view.
 I couldn’t get the two things out of my mind: “Lets get out of here,” and “Some guys have all the luck.”
 Her eyes - and his.

 But his stool was empty.
 He was gone.